langchain-ai/langgraph/docs/docs/concepts/memory.md

 The problem with trimming or removing messages, as shown above, is that we may loose information from culling of the message queue.
 Because of this, some applications benefit from a more sophisticated approach of summarizing the message history using a chat model.

-Fairly simple prompting and orchestration logic can be used to achieve this.
+Simple prompting and orchestration logic can be used to achieve this.
 As an example, in LangGraph we can extend the [MessagesState](https://langchain-ai.github.io/langgraph/concepts/low_level/#working-with-messages-in-graph-state) to include a `summary` key.

 ```python
 from langgraph.graph import MessagesState